sourcenetwork/docs.source.network/docs/query-specification/filtering.md

 }
 ```

-Here, we only return authors who have at least one book with the genre set to "Thriller".
-However, we then return **all** that specific authors' books, instead of just their thrillers.
+In the code snippet above, the output returns authors who have at least one book with the genre "Thriller".
+The output also returns **all** the books written by these selected authors (not just the thrillers).

-Applying filters solely to sub-objects, which is only applicable for Array types, is computed independently from the root object filters.
+Filters applied solely to sub-objects, which are only applicable for array types, are computed independently from the root object filters.

 ```javascript
 {